-Most forms of stretching associate flexibility with range of motion - or a muscle getting long.
+Most forms of stretching define flexibility as range of motion - or a muscle getting long.
 On the one hand, we at Bendable Body agree - you do want to be able to move fully in your body and you do want your muscles to get long.
 On the other hand, that is only part of the picture.
+So what exactly is flexibility verses range of motion?
+And how do they compare?
+Let's find out.

 Muscles don't just get long... they also shorten (contract) and twist.
 Their ability to make all of these movements is true flexibility combined with strength... and they go hand and hand.